concur/developer.concur.com/src/api-reference/direct-connects/ground-transportation/cancel-reservation.markdown

 ### Request Body

-The request containa a `CC_LimoCancelRequest` parent element with the child elements listed in the following table:
+The request contains a `CC_LimoCancelRequest` parent element with the child elements listed in the following table:

 |  Element |  Required/Optional |  Description |
 |:---------|:------------------|:--------------|